viktor-br/gql-subscriptions-auth/README.md

 Next place is a filterFn (marked with letter C), but this function will be called for each subscription, which means we need to check permissions for all connected users and definitely waste resources.

-Last place is a resolver itself (marked with letter A), which will be called when all subscriptions for other chat IDs already filtered out and server sends message to a client.
-But if filter is not used and resolve will be invoked for every subscription, then no difference with previous case and on any incoming message authorisation will be triggered.
+Last place is a resolver itself (marked with letter A), which will be called only for subscriptions with selected chat ID and server sends message to a client.
+But if filter is not used and resolve will be invoked for every subscription, then no difference with previous case and on any incoming message authorisation will be triggered for each subscription.

 Authorisation result could be cached, but it's separate topic.